3 Days in Rome Itinerary: The Perfect First-Time Guide

 Trevi Fountain Rome

-For our 3 days in Rome itinerary, we are going to assume you have traveled in and have 3 full days in Rome and that you’re leaving on the evening of day 3.
+For this guide, we’ll assume you have 3 full days in Rome, arriving the night before and leaving on the evening of Day 3.

 • Roman Colosseum